 Not surprisingly, money doesn't usually crack the top five thoughts.
-As a woman Financial Advisor at Urban Wealth Management, I understand that financial planning and financial wellness are not the first topics discussed when a woman is diagnosed with a significant disease.
+As a woman and a financial planner, I understand that financial planning and financial wellness are not the first topics discussed when a woman is diagnosed with a significant disease.

 Although I have not had this diagnosis myself, I have seen these scenes play out repeatedly with friends and clients.
 Each individual woman has tackled her situation in a very personal way.

 Nonetheless, I know that every single person has had to make big decisions about financial resources.

 Having to navigate a fractured and opaque healthcare system makes the challenge all the more arduous.
 So much information is available to us on the internet, but figuring out how to apply generic advice to your individual case can be difficult.

 Chances are your doctors, physician assistants, and nurses are not clear about the costs associated with the treatments they recommend.
 And they certainly can't predict the ins and outs of individual insurance plans.
 They refer their patients to their business office to sort through insurance questions.

 So what can you do to get a better handle on the situation?
 These three tips are crucial and can apply to any medical situation:

 Ask your healthcare providers to be as specific as possible about your treatment plan.
 Get clear information about the diagnosis and the insurance treatment codes.
 Check with your insurance provider about the costs associated with these codes and your expected out-of-pocket expenses—both deductibles and copayments.

 And be sure to monitor your insurance payments online.
 Why?
 To catch any mistakes early.
 And I guarantee there will be mistakes.
 When you find a mistake, reach out to your insurance company and/or your healthcare provider’s business office immediately.